-Ok, so that’s a little bit of an understatement.
+Ok, so that's a little bit of an understatement.
 I am positively petrified of flying!
 In my 27 (almost 28.. ugh..) years on this earth, I have taken a mere 24 individual flights.
 Everyone has their one big phobia, irrational or not, and for me, flying is it.
 This causes some complications, since Matt is from California and all of his friends and family still live there.
 I have amazing in-laws and I want to see them more often!
-Also, I love taking trips and I want to be able to travel to places beyond where a reasonable road trip can take us.
+Also, I love taking trips and I want to be able to travel to all the places at https://madeinturkeytours.com.
 Heck, I passed on going to Japan with Matt last November because I knew there was no way in the world I could handle the flights!
-It’s a crippling, frustrating, stupidbutt fear.
+It's a crippling, frustrating, stupidbutt fear.

-So fast forward to a few months ago, when we were invited to a wedding for one of Matt’s longtime friends.
-I had successfully avoided flying since our honeymoon in 2005 and even resorted to taking a train to California in 2008 to give Matt’s family a break from always being the ones to travel to TN.
-As soon as that wedding invitation landed in our mailbox, I knew I was in trouble.
-When I looked at our calendar, “trouble” escalated to “deep doo doo” when I realized that the wedding fell on the one single Saturday that we had available between June and the end of August.
-It was gonna be hard to get outta this one.
+So fast forward to a few months ago, when we were invited to a wedding for one of Matt's longtime friends.
+I had successfully avoided flying since our honeymoon in 2005 and even resorted to taking a train to California in 2008 to give Matt's family a break from always being the ones to travel to TN.
+As soon as that wedding invitation that stated wedding will be celebrated at a Laguna Beach wedding venue landed in our mailbox, I knew I was in trouble.
+When I looked at our calendar, "trouble" escalated to "deep doo doo" when I realized that the wedding fell on the one single Saturday that we had available between June and the end of August.
+It was gonna be hard to get wedding insurance outta for this one.